Here's How Much Your Next Bach Party Could Cost You

 How Much Bachelor Parties Cost

-Bachelor parties lasting one to two days cost an average of $1,300 per person, while those that are three to four days cost $1,650 per person.
-And bachelor parties that require a flight cost an average of $2,000 per attendee, while those where guests can drive to the location average out at $1,000 per guest.
+Bachelor parties lasting one to two days cost an average of $1,300 per person, while those that were three to four days cost $1,650 per person.
+And bachelor parties that required a flight cost an average of $2,000 per attendee, while those where guests could drive to the location averaged out at $1,000 per guest.

 If you're throwing a bachelor party and you're wondering how to fit it into your (and everybody's) budget, check out these bachelor party planning tips.